-In a time of change, one of the mistaken assumptions or ‘mis-blinks‘ we can easily make in a time of change is called value judgments.
-When people don’t behave in the ways we want them to it is easy to judge them as being ‘bad’, ‘stupid’, or ‘irrelevant’.
+One of the mistaken assumptions we can easily make in a time of change is called value judgments.
+When people don’t behave in the way we want them to it is easy to judge them as being ‘bad’, ‘stupid’, or ‘irrelevant’.

-“A city came under siege from a large army and for many months the people suffered.
+“A city came under siege and for many weeks the people suffered.
 Day after day a notorious thief, locked up in jail, offered to help.
 But he was such a bad person the people rejected him without a second thought.
 Day after day he kept offering to help.
 And after several months of suffering they decided to listen to his plan and offer him a chance.

 “That night, using his skills, the thief crept unseen into the enemy camp.
 Leaving a dagger in the sleeping general’s tent, he crept away.
 Next morning the general was astonished to find the dagger there.
 Scared and angry, he told his men to double the guard.

 “On the second night, the thief again crept between the enemy sentries and left another dagger, this time in the sleeping general’s bed.

 When the situation changes, behaviours that used to be considered ‘bad’ can easily become ‘good’.
 And vice versa.

 And when so much in our world is changing at once, this means that all value judgments become potentially unreliable:

 - A person you looked up to as a celebrity (and might have wanted to hire) could turn out to have been involved in sexual misconduct

 - A country you thought you could rely on as a strong ally might start behaving strangely (and again)

 - An undocumented immigrant (seen by many as an intrinsically ‘bad’ person) might climb up to a balcony and save a child’s life

-When we make value judgments we become complacent: locked-in to our ideas about the way the world used to work, cut off from opening up new possibilities.
+When we make a value judgment we become complacent: we become locked-in to our ideas about the way the world used to work.
 In a time of change, this constrains us from opening up new possibilities.